University authorities

 Professor Piotr Wachowiak, PhD

-Rector of SGH Warsaw School of Economics and Head of its Institute of Management.
-Deputy Chairman of the Committee on Organisational and Management Science of the Polish Academy of Sciences, Deputy Chairman of KRUE (Conference of Rectors of Economic Universities) and Chairman of KRUW (Conference of Rectors of Warsaw Universities).
+Rector of the SGH Warsaw School of Economics and Head of its Institute of Management.
+Deputy Chairman of the Committee on Organisational and Management Science of the Polish Academy of Sciences, Chairman of KRUE (Conference of Rectors of Economic Universities) and Chairman of KRUW (Conference of Rectors of Warsaw Universities).
 A graduate of the Faculty of Domestic Trade at SGPiS (legal predecessor of the SGH) in the field of organisation and management.
-Involved in business practice for 29 years: his roles included Deputy Director of the Management Board of the Żoliborz District in Warsaw and the Chancellor of SGH.
+Involved in business practice for 33 years: his roles included Deputy Director of the Management Board of the Żoliborz District in Warsaw and the Chancellor of SGH.
 He specialises in CSR and people management in organisations.
-An author and co-author of academic publications on topics such as HR policy, measurement of intellectual capital and knowledge management in enterprises, as well as negotiations and CSR.
+An author and co-author of academic publications on topics such as HR policy, measurement of intellectual capital and knowledge management in enterprises, as well as negotiations and ESG.

 Piotr Wachowiak